Los Angeles Sharks

-1972-73 Season
+1972–73 Season

 The Sharks' first season was moderately successful on and off the ice as they finished 3rd in the Western Division (losing in the first round of the playoffs to the Houston Aeros in six games) and attendance was respectable.
 Gary Veneruzzo led the team with 43 goals, although nobody else had more than 20.
 The Sharks made up for lack of offensive depth with solid defense and goaltending as they allowed the 3rd fewest goals in the league.
 The Sharks were also a physical team and led the WHA in penalty minutes.
 However, their penalty killing was among the league's best.

-1973-74 Season
+1973–74 Season

 The Sharks could not capitalize on their successful first season and sank to last place in their second year.
 They had the league's worst record, scored the fewest goals, and allowed the second most goals.
-This drop off coincided with a resurgence across town by the NHL's Los Angeles Kings, who qualified for the playoffs in the 1973-74 season for the first time in five years.
+This drop off coincided with a resurgence across town by the NHL's Los Angeles Kings, who qualified for the playoffs in the 1973–74 season for the first time in five years.
 Thus, attendance dropped considerably, and after season's end it was announced that the Sharks would relocate to Detroit and become the Michigan Stags.
-The 1973-74 Sharks are notable for one thing - they were the first team (NHL or WHA) to go an entire season without playing a single tie game.
+The 1973–74 Sharks are notable for one thing - they were the first team (NHL or WHA) to go an entire season without playing a single tie game.
 (Note that WHA rules provided for a 10-minute sudden death overtime; if no team scored after 10 minutes, the game was a tie.
 This resulted in much fewer tie games than in the NHL but even so, the Sharks were the only team to go an entire season with 0 ties).

-The last active Sharks player in major professional hockey was Marc Tardif who retired from the 1982-83 NHL season.
+The last active Sharks player in major professional hockey was Marc Tardif who retired after the 1982–83 NHL season.
 The last active former Shark was Kirk Bowman who played in Switzerland until 1988.